-Development of procedures and equipment for CPV testing, calibration, reliability and quality control
+4. Development of procedures and equipment for CPV testing, calibration, reliability and quality control

 In the last years, a tremendous effort has been made in the CPV community to develop standards applicable to CPV technology to promote confidence in the PV market.
-The results is an increasing number of international standards already approved and a far more under current development, covering design qualification, rating and energy modelling, technical specifications, safety.
-Nevertheless, the lack of a standard CPV product, the variety of architectures and the continuous evolution of the technology demands also continuous research, particularly in the development of characterization methods and reliability aspects to be adapted to new cell technologies, materials,, and components.
+The results is an increasing number of international standards already approved and many more under current development, covering design qualification, rating and energy modelling, technical specifications, safety.
+Nevertheless, the lack of a standard CPV product, the variety of architectures and the continuous evolution of the technology demands also continuous research, particularly in the development of characterization methods and reliability aspects to be adapted to new cell technologies, materials, and components.

 It is particularly necessary to develop procedures, tools and equipment adapted to the constant evolution of the cell technology.
 At this particularly moment, the pass from three junctions to four or five junction constitutes an important challenge because of the requirements demanded to the spectral content of the light source.
-The combination of very strict spectral conditions, demanded by multijunction solar cells, and very narrow angular tolerance imposed by the optics, constitutes an inherent challenge of the technology, mainly for indoor characterization and quality control on the production line.
+The combination of very strict spectral conditions, demanded by multi-junction solar cells, and very narrow angular tolerance imposed by the optics, constitutes an inherent challenge of the technology, mainly for indoor characterization and quality control on the production line.

 Manufacturing of CPV modules demands high precision and very low mechanical tolerances because of the critical alignment of optics and cells, which requires the development of specific procedures and tools for an early and fast control of the manufacturing parameters in order to detect and correct immediately any defective processing.
-One potential advantage of CPV technology is its capability of been assembled close to final markets and plant installation sites.
-In this business model, high value components (cells, receivers, optics, manufacturing and control equipment) could be manufactured in Europe, while module assembly and tracking structures is done in locally close to the market.
-Regardless of module assembly location, but even more local production, it is imperative the development of quality control tools for the production lines, particularly to check if misalignments are within the strict tolerances needed.
+One potential advantage of CPV technology is its capability of being assembled close to the final markets and plant installation sites.
+In this business model, high value components (cells, receivers, optics, manufacturing and control equipment) could be manufactured in Europe, while module assembly and tracking structures is done locally close to the market.
+Regardless of module assembly location or production location, the development of quality control tools for the production lines is imperative, particularly to check if misalignments are within the strict tolerances needed.

-The development of specific reliability and accelerated tests for CPV components is other issue that must be addressed.
-Most of the accelerated tests included in the CPV normative are basically a replica of broadly accepted test in the electronic or conventional PV industries.
-Nevertheless, some of the CPV components operate under very specific and unique conditions, and require specific qualification and reliability test that allow the inclusion of new development in the product, reducing design and time-to-market cycle times.
+The development of specific reliability and accelerated tests for CPV components is another issue that must be addressed.
+Most of the accelerated tests included in the CPV normative are basically a replica of broadly accepted tests in the electronic or conventional PV industries.
+Nevertheless, some of the CPV components operate under very specific and unique conditions, and require specific qualification and reliability tests.
 For instance, one difficulty in ensuring the reliability of the Secondary Optics Element and its optical union to the solar cell is the lack of tests to accelerate the singular operating conditions of such elements in terms of intense light flux, thermal stress and UV exposure.